mattermost/mattermost-developer-documentation/site/content/integrate/getting-started/integration-contribution-guidelines.md

   - Share how your integration works and what it does in a Read.me doc.
   - Create screenshots to highlight features and show off your integration.
   - Make sure you include a license file with your integration.
 We recommend Apache v2, MIT, or BSD-3 to ensure you’re compatible with Mattermost.
-  - Provide instruction for installing and configuring  your integration alongside Mattermost.
+  - Provide instructions for installing and configuring your integration alongside Mattermost.
-  - Encourage feedback by telling others how they can communicate with you through Github or by reaching out directly!
+  - Encourage feedback by telling others how they can communicate with you through Github or by reaching out directly.
   - Want an example?
 Feel free to check [this one](https://github.com/matterhorn-chat/matterhorn/) out!

  ### Submit your integration